ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of PABA (Para-Aminobenzoic Acid)?

 Our top-ranked form of PABA (Para-Aminobenzoic Acid) is Para-Aminobenzoic Acid.
-It has High Absorption bioavailability, meaning your body absorbs and uses it efficiently.
+It has bioavailability, meaning your body absorbs and uses it efficiently.
 When choosing PABA (Para-Aminobenzoic Acid) supplements, prioritize this form over generic alternatives.

 How much PABA (Para-Aminobenzoic Acid) should I take?